Ugadi – Beginning of Season

 Koluvu or Asthanam is nothing but the Royal Assembly of Sri Venkateswara.
 Daily Koluvu is performed as a ritual in the presence of a limited gathering of officers and priests.

-• Ugadi Asthanam as the first Annual Event is celebrated in the presence of many officials, Vedic Scholars, Archakas and Devotees.
+• Ugadi Asthanam the first Annual Event is celebrated in the presence of many officials, Vedic Scholars, Archakas and Devotees.

-• The day on which Srivari Asthanam celebrated is the ‘Padyami’ or ‘Pratipat Thithi’ of the bright fortnight of the Chaitra Month or the First day of every New Lunar Year.
+• The day on which Srivari Asthanam is celebrated is the ‘Padyami’ or ‘Pratipat Thithi’ of the bright fortnight of the Chaitra Month or the First day of every New Lunar Year.

 • Location/ Venue: ‘Tirumahamani Mandapa’ which is also called ‘Ganta Mandapa’ in a place just opposite to Garuda’s Idol.